 Conclusion

 In MF range, we see that BRS was improved with significant difference.
-That means that RDN has influence not only on RAAS but also on short term regulation of blood pressure.
+This means that RDN has influence not only on RAAS but also on short-term regulation of blood pressure.

 13. Matous

-This article presents results of the research on NGOs educating Roma children in Brno city.
+This article presents results of research on NGOs educating Roma children in Brno city.
 The aim was to find out pedagogical strategies which are used in the process of non-institutional education of Roma children.
-The aim was to find out broad educational goals of NGOs.
-The aim was also to reveal the effect of funding system on work possibilities of NGOs.
+The aim was to find out the broad educational goals of NGOs.
+An additional aim was also to reveal the effect of funding systems on work possibilities of NGOs.
 The research was based on nine semi-structured interviews with NGO representatives which is the total number of NGOs educating Roma children in Brno city.
-Results of the research revealed that NGOs are as much dependent on state and European Union funding, that they cannot be fully independent.
-Ideological background of their founders also has a strong influence to their pedagogical strategies and educational goals.
-The research revealed that the broad educational goal is not focused on a school achievement, as it is usually understood, but it is focused on integration of Roma children into the majority society.
+Results of the research revealed that NGOs are heavily dependent on state and European Union funding, through which they cannot be fully independent.
+The ideological background of their founders also has a strong influence on their pedagogical strategies and educational goals.
+The research revealed that the broad educational goal is not focused on school achievement, as it is usually understood, but it is focused on integration of Roma children into the wider society.
 The research also described pedagogical strategies used by NGOs.
-The research identified as main problems within education of Roma children by NGOs in Brno city the ethnocentrism of NGO employees and the misunderstanding concerning educational goals of NGOs.
-This article thus brings the reflection of the non-governmental educational effort in Brno city.
+The research identified as main problems within the education of Roma children by NGOs in Brno city the ethnocentrism of NGO employees and the misunderstanding concerning educational goals of NGOs.
+This article thus provides a reflection of the non-governmental educational effort in Brno city.

 14. Shahla

-Accentual tyoes of Modern English words.
+Accentual types of Modern English words.

 This paper deals with accent types in Modern English.
-It has been acknowledged that second language learners and even some native speakers have difficulties in pronouncing words wIth correct stress.
-So pronunciation words plays an important role In communicationThis research has been investigated by different phoneticians like Torsuyev ,Gimson.
-However, after analyzing some pronouncing dictionaries we think that the notion of accentual structure opposes to the latest experiment.
-We tested it by phonetic –experiment.
-The material of experiment consists of five hundred word which are classified according to different accentual types and recorded by two speakers with original Btitish accent.
-The purpose of experiment is to check weather British English speakers will show the accentual types of words in Modern English.
-According to the results phonetic-experiment we defined aceentual types of words in Modern English.
+It has been acknowledged that second language learners and even some native speakers have difficulties in pronouncing words with correct stress.
+So pronunciation words play an important role In communication.
+This research has been investigated by different phoneticians like Torsuyev and Gimson.
+However, after analyzing some pronounciation dictionaries we think that the notion of accentual structure opposes the latest experiment.
+We tested it by phonetic experiment.
+The corpus material of the experiment consists of five hundred words which are classified according to different accentual types and recorded by two speakers with original British accents.
+The purpose of the experiment is to check weather British English speakers will show the accentual types of words in Modern English.
+According to the results of the phonetic experiment we defined accentual types of words in Modern English.
 The variability of the accentual structure of English words present great difficulty for English learners.
-They should be well acquainted with the four most widely spread accentual types of words and be aware of the modification of the words accentual patterns influenced by rhythm and temps in connected speech.
-The practical value of this text is that the practical results can be used at the seminars on theoretical and practical phonetics.
+They should be well acquainted with the four most widely spread accentual types of words and be aware of the modification of the words’ accentual patterns influenced by rhythm and tempo in connected speech.
+The practical value of this text is that the results can be used in seminars on theoretical and practical phonetics.

 15. Michaela